pradeepkhanal23/luxehome-ecommerce/readme.md

 ### Company's Vision, Goal, and Subscription Page

 ![Vision, Goal, and Subscription](/src/assets/screenshots/vision-and-subscription.png)
-_Description: This page presents the company's vision and goals, along with a subscription option for users to receive updates, promotions, and special offers._
+_Description: This section of the homepage presents the company's vision and goals, along with a subscription option for users to receive updates, promotions, and special offers._

 ## Installation